silverapp/silver/docs/documentation/proformas.md

 ---
 title: Proformas in Silver
 description: Detailed explanations of what is a Proforma in Silver, how to create, delete and update one, as well as how to add entries.
-Also, it is explained the process of issueing and paying proformas.
+Also, it is explained the process of issuing and paying proformas.
 ---
 For resource definition check out [Resources](Resources#proforma) page.